lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 `@script`
-Let's now use this longer data by piping it into ggplot.
+Let's now use this long data by piping it into ggplot.
 We then set x to the value column with the original data.
 Then we add the histogram geom and to facet use the facet-underscore-wrap function.
 This function takes several arguments, but the first is the variables you want to facet.
 The one or more variables to facet need to be wrapped in the vars function.
 We're setting scale to free as the variables' values have different ranges.
 Setting nrow to one puts all the facets in one row.

 Now we have a single plot with multiple histograms!
 You can very quickly explore more of the data.
 Longer data can also be leveraged for many other analysis tasks too, which we'll cover in later chapters.